restorecommerce/data/datasets/demo-shop/README.md

 * GraphQL endpoint
 * Bucket name for the storage-server

-Prerequisite: object importer should be build using `npm run build` command before importing objects.
+Prerequisite: object importer should be built using `npm run build` command before importing objects.

 ```sh
 # Run import in production-mode: